tleonhardt/Python_Interface_Cpp/README.md

 with PyPy, in which case the performance is truly excellent.

-Its real strength lies in 100% compatibility with PyPy and lower overhead present when using CFFI with PyPy'sJIT.
+Its real strength lies in 100% compatibility with PyPy and lower overhead present when using CFFI with PyPy's JIT.
 So it is the go-to choice if you are using the PyPy JIT.
 That being said, I don't think I would recommend using it if you aren't using PyPy because either Cython or SWIG tend to be a better fit for most applications when used with the normal CPython implementation of Python.